How Renters Can Protect Their Credit If They Can't Pay Rent Due to the Coronavirus Crisis

-Learn how and when unpaid rent might show up on your credit reports and what you can do to protect your credit.
+Learn how and when unpaid rent might show up on your credit reports and what you can do to protect and improve your credit.

-If you don't pay your credit card bill, car loan, or mortgage, the creditor will report the delinquency to the three major credit reporting bureaus (Equifax, Experian, and TransUnion) and an adverse notation will appear on your credit reports.
-What's in your credit reports affects your credit scores, so if your reports show negative events, then your scores will fall.
+If you don't pay your credit card bill, car loan, or mortgage, the creditor will report the delinquency to the three major credit reporting bureaus: Equifax, Experian, and TransUnion.
+Then, an adverse notation will appear on your credit reports, and your credit scores will go down.
+(The information in your credit reports affects your credit scores.
+When your reports show negative events, your scores fall.)

-Unpaid rent, however, isn't usually directly reported to the credit bureaus—especially if you rent from a landlord with few units or properties.
-Because a landlord would need to become a member with the bureaus and have a minimum number of active accounts to report unpaid rent; generally, only high-volume landlords report overdue rental payments.
+Again, unpaid rent probably won't show up in the credit reports Equifax, Experian, and TransUnion produce.
+That's because unpaid rent isn't usually directly reported to these credit bureaus—especially if you rent from a landlord with few units or properties.
+Because a landlord would need to become a member with the bureaus and have a minimum number of active accounts to report unpaid rent, only high-volume landlords typically report overdue rental payments.

 Specialty credit reporting agencies gather and report only particular types of information on consumers, such as tenant histories, check writing histories, employment histories, and insurance claims.
 These agencies, similar to the main bureaus, collect information about consumers from a variety of sources, compile reports, and sell them to businesses.

-So, if you're applying as a tenant for a residential property, the landlord or management company might use a specialty reporting company to screen you.
-A tenant (or "rental") history report lists your previous addresses, rental payment history, evictions, and other information obtained from previous landlords and court records.
-A few companies that produce this kind of report are LexisNexis, CoreLogic, and Experian RentBureau.
+If you're applying as a tenant for a residential property, the landlord or management company might use a specialty reporting company (a tenant screening company) to screen you.

-You can check your specialty reports to make sure the information that the various agencies have about you is accurate.
+You can check your specialty reports to ensure the information the various agencies have about you is accurate.
 The Fair Credit Reporting Act gives you the right to get free copies of specialty consumer reports once every 12 months.
-To find a list of tenant screening consumer reporting agencies, check the CFPB's List of Consumer Reporting Agencies.

 Collection Agencies and Evictions

-Another way that overdue rent might appear on your credit reports is if the landlord sends the debt to a collection agency.
-Then, the agency can report the collection account to the credit bureaus.
-Or, when an eviction shows up in the public record, that information will most likely be included on credit reports.
+Overdue rent might appear on your credit reports if the landlord sends the debt to a collection agency.
+The agency might report the collection account to the credit bureaus.
+Also, if an eviction appears in the public record, the credit reporting agencies will likely include it on your credit reports.

-What to Do If You Can't Pay Full Rent—or Any Rent—During the Coronavirus Crisis
+What to Do If You Can't Pay Rent

-If you rent from a large organization and need a rent reduction or suspension, again, you can try to amend the terms of your lease.
-You should also inquire whether the company reports unpaid rent to the credit bureaus.
+If you rent from a large organization and need a rent reduction or suspension, inquire whether the company reports unpaid rent to the credit bureaus.
 If so, you can ask them not to report you as delinquent and, if they agree, even write it into the terms of the amendment.

 Getting Help